MannBenham | Advocates | Solicitors | Attorneys

 If the deceased was domiciled outside of the Isle of Man, but died holding assets in the Isle of Man, the procedures for Probate in the Isle of Man are substantially the same except that particular documents will be required from the country in which the deceased was domiciled before Grant of Probate or letters of Administration are issued by the Probate Registry in the Isle of Man.

 As a general rule, the Isle of Man Probate Registry would require a Court sealed copy of the Grant of Probate and Will (if applicable), from the Court or Registry which issued the Probate.
-If these documents are in a foreign language, the Isle of Man Court will also require an original notarised translation of the documentation into English.
+If these documents are in a foreign language, the Isle of Man Courts will also require an original notarised translation of the documentation into English.

 How soon can Probate be Granted?